Boost your concentration and get more from yourself with these tips.

 There’s something about the motion of chewing gum – it’s a relatively mindless gesture that arguably boosts concentration.

-Some teachers are allowing children to chew gum during class because, according to teacher and principal Carolyn Cybulski, “Oral activity can be very calming.”
+Some teachers allow children to chew gum during class because, according to teacher and principal Carolyn Cybulski, “Oral activity can be very calming.”

 She adds, “The act of chewing gum also provides constant sensory input to the muscles in the jaw and ears and we find it helps children to concentrate better.”